HanwGeek/food-rec/README.md

 # food-rec

-> The frontend of a restaurant recommandation system.
+> The frontend of a restaurant address recommandation system.

 ## Build Setup